 Boca Raton Medical Malpractice FAQ

 Experiencing an injury due to medical negligence can leave you in a situation with a number of questions and concerns.
-We’ve answered a few of the more common questions here, but if you would like more information, please contact our office so that you can speak with a Boca Raton medical malpractice lawyer.
+We’ve answered a few of the more common questions here, but if you would like more information, please contact our office so you can speak with a medical malpractice lawyer that serves Boca Raton.

 Is it malpractice when a surgical site gets infected?

 Possibly, but it depends on what caused the infection.
 If non-sterile surgical tools were used or you weren’t given proper instructions on how to keep the site clean while it heals, then your situation might qualify as medical malpractice.

 How soon do I have to file a claim for medical malpractice in Florida?